 It’s rather obvious, but I’m going to mention it anyway – navy beans are not navy in color.
 In fact, they are small white beans.
 Why call them navy beans?
 Navy beans were named as such because they were a staple food in the United States Navy during the early 20th century.
 Navy beans and other dried beans are known as Phaseolus vulgaris and are referred to as “common beans” because they all come from a common bean ancestor that originated in Peru.

 Navy beans are about the size of a pea, mild in flavor and one of 13,000 species in the family of legumes.
 They can be found canned and dried in bulk or prepackaged.
-The United States Navy was no doubt looking for a low cost, high protein option to feed the sailors and the navy bean fit the bill.
+The United States Navy was no doubt looking for a low cost,

 Navy beans can sometimes be found under the name French navy bean or, more commonly, Michigan pea bean if you are trying to find seed.
 Dried store bought beans can also be used for growing navy beans.
 Just pick out the largest, healthiest looking seeds.